My Statement on the President’s Impeachment Trial

 The sole purpose of this extraordinary power to remove the one person entrusted with all of the powers of an entire branch of government is to provide a last-resort remedy to protect the country.
 That is why Hamilton wrote that in these trials our decisions should be pursuing “the public good.”

-That is why six weeks ago I announced that, for me, the question would not just be whether the President’s actions were wrong, but
+That is why six weeks ago I announced that, for me, the question would not just be whether the President’s actions were wrong, but ultimately whether what he did was removable.

 Senator Marco Rubio